Flaherty & Crumrine Preferred Income Opportunity Fund Inc. Announces Monthly Dividend of $0.07 (NYSE:PFO)

 Flaherty & Crumrine Preferred Income Opportunity Fund Inc. (NYSE:PFO) announced a monthly dividend on Thursday, July 22nd, Wall Street Journal reports.
-Stockholders of record on Tuesday, August 24th will be paid a dividend of 0.067 per share on Tuesday, August 31st.
-This represents a $0.80 annualized dividend and a dividend yield of 6.07%.
-The ex-dividend date of this dividend is Monday, August 23rd.
+Investors of record on Thursday, September 23rd will be given a dividend of 0.067 per share on Thursday, September 30th.
+This represents a $0.80 annualized dividend and a dividend yield of 6.05%.
+The ex-dividend date is Wednesday, September 22nd.

 Flaherty & Crumrine Preferred Income Opportunity Fund Company Profile